As usual, with half my brain tied behind my back, just to make it fair.

 They are not entrepreneurial.

-Well, California will give you a good look through the looking glass as to what's going to happen.
+California will give you a good look through the looking glass as to what's going to happen.

-Now that Latinos in 2005 made up 47% of the LA population, whites are 30% of the population in LA.
+Now that Latinos in 2005 made up 47% of the L.A. population, whites are 30% of the population in L.A.

-Now, I'm not don't don't no anybody misinterpret this.
+Now, don't anybody misinterpret this.

 We're not talking here about race.

-And trying to disabuse people of the notion that arriving hordes of low-wage, uh unskilled, uneducated people are going to become conservative Republicans.
+We're talking about demographics and how demographics affect political parties and trying to disabuse people of the notion that arriving hordes of low-wage, unskilled, uneducated people are going to become conservative Republicans.

 The evidence isn't there.